 A covered expatriate is someone who was either a former U.S. citizen or a long-term resident who has renounced his citizenship or residency.
 The person must meet these criteria: a net worth of $2 million or more as of the date of expatriation or termination of residency, average annual net income tax for the five years before the date of expatriation or termination of residency is more than an amount specified by the IRS.
-The amount was $162,000 in 2017 and $165,000 in 2018.
+The amount is $165,000 in 2018.
 They also must have failed to certify on IRS Form 8854 that all U.S. federal tax obligations have been fulfilled for the five years preceding the date of expatriation or termination of residency.

 The rules are complicated, and it can be worth consulting an accountant or tax lawyer if you need to deal with this situation as either an expatriate or an expatriate's heir or potential heir.

 As of tax year 2018, the federal estate tax limit is doubling to $11,180,000.
 Generally, estates valued at less than that do not have to pay the IRS inheritance tax.
 Long term capital gains rates are remaining at 0 percent, 15 percent or 20 percent, depending on your total income, while ordinary income and short term capital gains rates are generally decreasing for each income level, which could benefit you if you sell inherited property.